What's new in Azure Virtual Desktop?

 We've added new AzWvd cmdlets to the Azure PowerShell Az Module with this update.
 This new module is supported in PowerShell Core, which runs on .NET Core.

-To install the module, follow the instructions in Set up the PowerShell module for Windows Virtual Desktop.
+To install the module, follow the instructions in Set up the PowerShell module for Azure Virtual Desktop.

 You can also see a list of available commands at the AzWvd PowerShell reference.